 Supply chain challenges

-Ecommerce businesses have had to deal with incredible supply chain volatility the last few years—from massive stock shortages, to fulfillment delays, to lengthy backorders on popular SKUs.
+Though experts & eCommerce stats show that, ecommerce businesses have had to deal with incredible supply chain challenges the last few years—from massive stock shortages, to fulfillment delays, to lengthy backorders on popular SKUs.
 For the most part, these challenges are a result of increased consumer spending, the convenience of online shopping, and catching up from bottlenecks (caused by the pandemic).

 Looking ahead, some of the biggest issues on the horizon are things like material scarcity, freight prices, port congestion—and of course, inflation.
 But in spite of such a fragile supply chain network, ecommerce brands can still address these inefficiencies head on.